New tech and changing consumer responses mean creativity in brand content marketing is now more important than ever.

 The content crunch

 With so many consumer touchpoints, assets for each campaign must be created and optimised for every channel out there, as well as be relevant for the desired audience.
+Your company might want to write blogs for readers on the internet.
+Sell videos, maybe?
+Well, all of that would require thorough research on the demographic and the market trends.

 Brands need to consider that the content they publish could alienate certain segments of their customers if it’s not localised and personalised.
 But doing this at scale isn’t possible without the right processes and technologies in place.
 At times such as this, it is best to consult an expert who could bring in fresh perspective and help the brand bring in more prospective clients.